Making Tax Digital (MTD)

 What is MTD for Income Tax Self-Assessment?

-Although the frequency of reporting is to change, the timing of tax payments will not and the current system of payments on account and balancing payment by 31 January after the tax year is expected to remain in place for the foreseeable future.
+Although the frequency of reporting is going to change, the timing of tax payments will not and the current system of payments on account and balancing payment by 31 January after the tax year is expected to remain in place for the foreseeable future.

 Timetable for MTD for Income Tax Self-Assessment